Doclikam/Machine-Learning-2/week 3 - timeseries/Readme.md

 Focus should be on importing the data provided in a suitable format so that subsequent analysis is more easy.
 Also verify if it is necessary to perform any data cleaning and/or preprocessing steps.

 **Task 2: Exploratory data analysis**
 Summarize and visualize data in useful ways.
-Students must think of interesting questions that they could be verified with the available data and give textual answers or through data visualization.
+Students must think of interesting questions that they could be verified with the available data and give textual answers or through data visualization.Exploration Data Analysis: Explore the temporal patterns and trends of air pollution levels, including PM2.5, and other relevant pollutants, using historical data from 2013 to 2017.
+Factor Identification: Identify key factors influencing air quality, including meteorological variables, industrial activities, vehicular emissions, and other environmental factors.

 **Task 3: Predictive modeling**
 A predictive task must be defined that can help predict air pollution, through the value of the AQI or Air Pollution Level, depending on its characteristics.
-After defining the task, you must use the available data to select and obtain a good model for this task.
-You must justify the suggested model.
+Model Development: Develop time-series forecasting models, such as Autoregressive Integrated Moving Average (ARIMA), Seasonal Auto-Regressive Integrated Moving Average (SARIMA), FB Prophet, Vector Auto Regressor (VAR), and machine learning approaches (e.g., neural networks), to predict future air pollution levels.
+Model Evaluation: Evaluate the performance of the forecasting models using appropriate metrics, such as Mean Absolute Error (MAE), Mean Squared Error (MSE), and Root Mean Squared Error (RMSE)

 **Deliverables**
 The project must be carried out by groups of two students and must be sent through the virtual classroom in the Corresponding task, with the following files: